obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

 1. `happens`
     - The earliest of start date, scheduled date, and due date, including the week-day, or `No happens date` if none of those are set.

+{: .released }
-> `happens` grouping option was introduced in Tasks 1.11.0.
+`happens` grouping option was introduced in Tasks 1.11.0.

 Task properties - other: